zerothi/sisl/README.md

 ## Help sisl help you! ##

+If you have

-- If you've ideas of missing features
+- ideas of missing features
-- If you've ideas for improving documentation
+- ideas for improving documentation
-- If you've found a bug
+- found a bug
-- If you've found a documentation error
+- found a documentation error
-- If you've created a tutorial
+- created a tutorial

 Then please share them [here][issue]!